Does Google Use Latent Semantic Indexing? - SEO by the Sea ⚓

 Because human word use is characterized by extensive synonymy and polysemy, straightforward term-matching schemes have serious shortcomings–relevant materials will be missed because different people describe the same topic using different words and, because the same word can have different meanings, irrelevant material will be retrieved.
 The basic problem may be simply summarized by stating that people want to access information based on meaning, but the words they select do not adequately express intended meaning.
 Previous attempts to improve standard word searching and overcome the diversity in human word usage have involved: restricting the allowable vocabulary and training intermediaries to generate indexing and search keys; hand-crafting thesauri to provide synonyms; or constructing explicit models of the relevant domain knowledge.
 Not only are these methods expert-labor intensive, but they are often not very successful.

 The summary section of the patent tells us that there is a potential solution to this problem.
-Keep on mind that this was developed before the world wide web grew to become the very large source of information that it is, today:
+Keep in mind that this was developed before the world wide web grew to become the very large source of information that it is, today:

 These shortcomings, as well as other deficiencies and limitations of information retrieval, are obviated, in accordance with the present invention, by automatically constructing a semantic space for retrieval.
 This is effected by treating the unreliability of observed word-to-text object association data as a statistical problem.
 The basic postulate is that there is an underlying latent semantic structure in word usage data that is partially hidden or obscured by the variability of word choice.
 A statistical approach is utilized to estimate this latent structure and uncover the latent meaning.
 Words, the text objects and, later, user queries are processed to extract this underlying meaning and the new, latent semantic structure domain is then used to represent and retrieve information.